Man-Q/Man-Q/README.md

 - Gaming

 ## 📞 Contact
-For inquiries or opportunities, reach out via email at maqoba.emannuel@gmail.com or phone at +27794852263.
+For inquiries or opportunities, reach out via email at maqoba.emannuel@gmail.com.